RedBar0n95/RedBar0n95/README.md

     - managing.
     I'm also intent on taking TryHackMe's courses on SOC1 threat detection, correlation and remediation.
 Other courses I have interest in are for OWASP, WAF, and SQL attacks.
 They should make me more effective at
     - spotting threats and their blast radius.
 In the future, I intend on getting CompTIA Security+ and CISSP/CISA/CISM.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Qualys, Nessus, Splunk and Greylog.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with threat detection and my studies as I've laid out above.
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Soon, I'll setup a Discord channel/group.
+Stay tuned!
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I used to work at the Wendy's location that was transformed into McDowell's in the film 'Coming To America!'
 -->